-The parallel parking exercise is one of the four manoeuvres that could be asked of a learner driver on their test.
-To learn parallel parking the easy way you will need to be alert to the direction your car is moving.
+A parallel parking exercise is one of the four manoeuvres that you could ask of a learner driver on their test.
+To learn parallel parking the easy way, you will need to be alert to the direction your car is moving.
 Learner drivers with their driving instructors spend a lot of time practising this exercise.
-The learners who come to me for professional advice on how to carry out this exercise are all saying similar things, such as, “I can’t remember when to turn the wheel or which way.
-I can’t remember what markers to look for and at what angle should the car be at?”
+The learners who come to me for professional advice on carrying out this exercise are all saying similar things, such as, “I can’t remember when to turn the wheel or which way.
+I can’t remember what markers to look for and at what angle should the car be?”

 Some driving instructors turn a simple learn parallel parking operation into a complex geometric problem.
 The learner drivers themselves are no different.
 They expect it to be complicated.
 By expecting a complication to occur, it does become just that, complicated.
-I have used with great success to students who have never completed this exercise before the following advice.
-“In front of you is a parked car, drive forward alongside the car.
+I have successfully used it for students who have never completed this exercise before the following advice.
+“In front of you is a parked car; drive forward alongside the car.
 Stop, then reverse towards the kerb and park behind the car reasonably close to the kerb.
-Drive slowly whilst reversing using clutch control and observe all around at all times.”
+Drive slowly whilst reversing using clutch control and observe all-around at all times.”

-As a new driver to learn parallel parking after you have mastered moving the car slowly using clutch control is not complex.
-The parallel parking manoeuvre can be worked out by paying attention to where the car is going.
+A new driver to learn parallel parking after you have mastered moving the car slowly using clutch control is not complex.
+You can work out the parallel parking manoeuvre by paying attention to where the car is going.
 The car does not suddenly happen to end up on the footpath or middle of the road.
 It had to start moving out of position a long time before it did end up in the wrong place.
-If you are paying attention, you can detect that the car is moving a few centimeters out of position and adjust it accordingly.
+If you are paying attention, you can detect that the car moves a few centimetres out of position and adjust it accordingly.

 Looking at the direction of movement of the car seems an obvious statement, but one that is overlooked by a new driver.

-Good all-round observation is essential throughout the whole manoeuvre.
+Good all-around observation is essential throughout the whole manoeuvre.
 Don’t start to manoeuvre if you’re likely to endanger other road users.
-Before you stop at the point you intend to park you must carry out your MSM routine.
+Before you stop at the point, you intend to park.
+You must carry out your MSM routine.

-Start with your vehicle about level or just ahead of the parked vehicle.
-This will depend on the size of gap and length of your vehicle.
+Start with your vehicle about the level or just ahead of the parked vehicle.
+This will depend on the size of the gap and the length of your vehicle.